ukwa/ukwa-player/README.md

 The idea is to use [this hook](https://github.com/electron/electron/blob/master/docs/api/app.md#appsetasdefaultprotocolclientprotocol-path-args-macos-windows) to register a special URI scheme:

-    webarchive-player://oa-proxy.webarchive.org.uk:80/?url=http://www.bl.uk&timestamp=20161020120000
+    webarchive-player://proxy.webarchive.org.uk:80/?url=http://www.bl.uk&datetime=2016-01-22T11.20.29Z&api=proxy

-This should present a summary page that can be bookmarked, with a button that then switched the proxy (oa-proxy.webarchive.org.uk:80) and visits the URI at the given timestamp.
+This should present a summary page that can be bookmarked, with a button that then switched to the proxy-mode API accessible via (oa-proxy.webarchive.org.uk:80) and visits the URI at the given timestamp.

+We should also investigate supporting the [already-registered `pwid` scheme](https://www.iana.org/assignments/uri-schemes/prov/pwid).
+The `pwid` scheme does not appear to have been designed with this use-case in mind, so it's not clear how to map `pwid` URIs to resolvable resources.
+We'll develop what we need to support playback links, and look to align things later on.

 ## To do ##